TorGuard ReviewPosted Nov. 10, 2018, 2:21 p.m. by Jonathan

 - There is also an option of purchasing additional ones at a rate of $1 per month for each additional connection.
 Those of you obsessed with gadgets and devices will surely dig this option.

 - Another neat option comes in the form of Domain Name System leak protection, which you can simply turn on and off.
-Combine this with a kill switch and you have a really mean package.
+Combine this with a kill switch and you have a mean package.

 - TorGuard allows for all different sorts of P2P file sharing, including torrenting.
 It even has several servers optimized strictly for torrent aficionados.